cnobile2012/bahai-calendar/docs/source/documentation.rst

 find an algorithm that was Astronomically correct or write one myself.
-I know that both NASA and the USNO have an Astronomically correct formula, because they both have tables of the correct Vernal Eqinox, but I was not able to find it and if I did find it, it would only be for the Gregorian calendar.
+I know that both NASA and the USNO have an Astronomically correct formula, because they both have tables of the correct Vernal Eqinox, but I was not able to find them.
+Even if I had found at least one of them, it would only have been for the Gregorian calendar.
 So as such I had to write my own formulas for both the Gregorian and Badí' calendars.
 This required both to-and-from formulas or four formulas in total.

 As mentioned elsewhere the Gregorian calendar uses a guestimation formula to determine the leap years so figuring out the leap years is rather easy.
 It is both consistant and regular.
-The Badí' calendar uses the sunset before the Vernal Equinox to determine the start of the year.
-There is no regularity in this at all, so determining leap years was a much bigger task, therefore the formula for the Badí' calendar needed coefficients to get it in line with a proper representation of the JD when checking against the Gregorian calendar.
-In my code I refer the Astronomically formula with the `exact` keyword being either `True` or `False`.
+The Badí' calendar, on the other hand, uses the sunset before the Vernal Equinox to determine the start of the year.
+There is little regularity in this, so determining leap years was a much bigger task, therefore the formula for the Badí' calendar needed coefficients to get it in line with a proper representation of the JD when checking against the Gregorian calendar.
+In my code the Astronomically formula is used by passing either `True` or `False` to the keyword `exact`.

 ================
 POSIX Timestamps